HPI-Information-Systems/Mondrian/README.md

 `python3 basic.py --help`

-## Experiment scripts
+## Multiregion detection experiment

 The region_detection.py scripts can be used to run the experiments on the multiregion detection components.
+It requires the input datasets of csv files to be stored in a folder named "./res/{dataset-name}/csv" and their annotations in the folder "./res/{dataset-name}/annotations".
+The dataset name can be specified as a command line argument.

+`python3 basic.py --baseline --evaluate`

+For the full list of parameters, type:
+`python3 basic.py --help`

+## Template inference experiment
 The template_recognition.py scripts can be used to run the experiments on the multiregion detection components.
-They both require the input datasets of csv files to be stored in a folder named "./res/{dataset-name}/csv" and their annotations in the folder "./res/{dataset-name}/annotations".

 The region_detection.py script requires the annotated regions to be in a file named "annotations_elements.json" inside the annotation folder, while the template_recognition.py script requires additionally a file named "annotations_templates.json".

 The output of the scripts will be produced in a "result" folder where the script are launched.